Loyer scores 16 points, Michigan State rolls without Winston

 The sophomore scored four points and did not make a field goal, but Hoiberg’s impact was real in the first non-garbage minutes of his career.

-Xavier Tillman added 15 points and 11 rebounds, Aaron Henry also had 15 points, and Kyle Ahrens had 12.
+Xavier Tillman added 15 points and 11 rebounds, Aaron Henry also scored 15 points, and Kyle Ahrens had 12.

 Loyer scored 11 points in the second half and was 4 for 4 on 3-pointers.
-He had three 3-pointers during a stretch where the Spartans pushed the margin past 40 points, topping out at 89-44 with 4:44 remaining.
+He had three 3-pointers during a stretch in which the Spartans pushed the margin past 40 points, topping out at 89-44 with 4:44 remaining.

 Michael Flowers and B. Artis White led Western Michigan (7-6) with 12 points apiece.